Vocus New Zealand's Auckland-based cloud data center is now playing host to a new point of presence (PoP) from networking giant Hurricane Electric.

 EdgeConneX VP of interconnection product management, Aron Smith, commented at the time that there is a common belief that the edge needs to be as close to the end-user as possible, but there's also a new type of edge to consider.

 The ‘new edge' could even be looked at as ‘Edge to the Home' as a more distributed workforce becomes the norm,” explains Smith.

-Last year Hurricane Electric also announced a partnership with an Australian-based data centre as a service provider, NEXTDC.
-The partnership includes a PoP at the NEXTDC P1 Perth data centre.
+Last year Hurricane Electric also announced a partnership with an Australian-based data center as a service provider, NEXTDC.
+The partnership includes a PoP at the NEXTDC P1 Perth data center.